CarlosOnDevOps/Projects.OLD/README.md

 - `Power BI`
 - `Data Analysis`

 ---

+## :eight: [Developing an end-to-end business intelligence solution for a gloabl manufacturing company]() :white_check_mark:
+### Summary:
+> You've just been hired by **Adventure Works Cycles**, a global manufacturing company, to design and deliver an end-to-end business solution - *from scratch!* <br />
+Your client needs a way to `track KPIs (sales, revenue, profit, returns)`,`compare regional performance`,`analyze product-level trends and forecasts`, and `identify high-value customers`. <br />
+All you've been given is a folder of `raw csv files`, containing information about transactions, returns, products, customers and territories.
+### Skills developed:
+- Connecting & Shaping Data
+  - Connecting to source data, shaping and transforming tables, editing, merging and appending queries, etc.
+- Creating a Data Model
+  - Building relational models, creating table relationships, understanding cardinality, exploring filter flow, etc.
+- Adding Calculated Fields with DAX
+  - Understanding DAX syntax, adding calculated columns and measures, writing common formulas and functions, etc.
+- Visualizing Data with Reports
+  - Inserting charts and visuals, customizing formats, editing interactions, applying filters and bookmarks, etc.

+---
+---

 # :construction: Oops!
 Looks like the end of this list is currently under construction - check back regularly for updates to this portfolio.
 Thanks! :construction: